HEBEPKO/ASTON/README.md

 # ASTON
 # exercise1 description of vehicles
-# exercise1 description of mammals
+# exercise2 description of mammals
+# exercise3 description of languages

 Курс JAVA